Keep your guests entertained with this delicious and easy-to-make Mojito Pitcher Recipe.

 - Muddle mint leaves, sugar, and lime juice in a large pitcher to release flavors.
 Add the lime wedges and press them to release their juices.

-- Add rum.
+- Pour in the rum.
 Stir until the sugar is fully dissolved.
-Chill in fridge for at least 20 minutes.
+Chill the mixture in the fridge for at least 20 minutes.

-- Before serving, top with chilled club soda and ice cubes.
+- Before serving, top with chilled club soda and add in a handful of ice cubes.
 Stir.

-- Pour into a Collins or highball glasses filled with ice cubes, garnish with an extra sprig of mint and a lime wedge.
+- Pour into collins or highball glasses filled with ice cubes, garnishing each with an extra sprig of mint and a lime wedge.

 Nutrition